Waste and Recycling Policies and Guides

 |Garden waste||Grey/Green wheeled bin||1 x 240 litre bin||Additional bins will be provided free of charge upon request|

 The capacity provided per flat will be as follows (either in communal or individual bins):

 Houses in Multiple Occupation (HMOs)

 Bin capacity provided will be based on the number of Council Tax payers in the property.

 Where there is only 1 council tax payer for the property 1 x 180l refuse bin will be provided.

 Where there are a number of council tax payers, the property will be assessed for the provision of communal bins rather than individual bins.

-For properties with 6 or more permanent residents or 2 children under the age of two in nappies consideration will be given to providing additional refuse capacity free of charge if required.
+For properties with 5 or more permanent residents or 2 children in full time nappies consideration will be given to providing additional refuse capacity free of charge if required.
 Each case will be assessed on an individual basis; a waste audit carried out and if an additional bin is provided, will be subject to annual review and may be removed at any point if it is abused or the property is no longer eligible.